Last Updated on October 22, 2023

 Best NordVPN servers for accessing British media sites UK# 1840-1847, 1850-1863, 1865, 1869, 1873, 1875-1878, 1880-1881, 1900-1901, 1903-1904, 1911, 1913, 1917, 1919-1920.

 Then just enjoy the cricket, well at least the first few matches.
-Of course you have other options too using your new VPN service.
+Of course, you have other options too using your new VPN service.
 Make sure you get a BBC and ITV account too, there’s bound to be highlights on these channels too.
-Also on the BBC you can access the wonderful Test Match Special on the radio, all accessible using a UK VPN service free of charge as well.
-I’ve not checked recently but you used to be able to watch the cricket by changing to an Indian server and accessing a site called Start TV too.
-This might not be free anymore but an Indian TV subscription is probably quite reasonably priced.
+Also, on the BBC you can access the wonderful Test Match Special on the radio, all accessible using a UK VPN service free of charge as well.
+There are great Premiership football highlights on the BBC – you can watch MoTD live or for a week or so later.
+I’ve not checked recently but you used to be able to watch the cricket by changing to an Indian server and accessing a site called Star TV too.
+This might not be free anymore, but an Indian TV subscription is probably quite reasonably priced.